IJCS publication

 Siokos, A. (2011).
 Determining the effectiveness of Small-Sided Football (SSF) implementation in metropolitan Association Football.
 International Journal of Coaching Science, 5(1), 57-69.

-We need far more APPLIED research like this, particularly regarding SSG and their implementation in Australia.
+We need far more APPLIED research like this, particularly regarding SSGs and their implementation in Australia.

 Darren Burgess